paven/git-training/git2/excercises.md

 ### Deep stuff - meta git
-This is an extra exercises if you have extra time.
+This is an extra exercise if you have time.
-It might be a litle to hard... try not to be bother with it.
+It might be a little hard, but don't let that stop you from trying.
-__If the standard exercise seams to easy start here.__
+__If the standard exercise seams too easy start here.__

-Do the exercises 1.
-With the following modification
+Do the exercise 1 with the following modification
 #### Setup
-after part exercises 1 - setup.
-move in to the .git folder
+after  the setup part of exercise 1, also: move into the .git folder
 ```bash
 cd .git
 ```